-• ENABLE BARCODE UPC EAN (FlexEAN - Refer to following section for programming detail.)
+ENABLE BARCODE UPC

+(FlexEAN - Refer to following section for programming detail.)

 When creating label formats, you can select a "Programmable text" field to define how the bar code will be printed, either UPC or EAN.
 The bar code definition is fixed at 13 digits.
 UPC codes start with 02 and EAN codes start with 2.
 This is not valid for other bar code types, only random weight.

+Valid characters are:

+- 0-9

+- N = item number

+- $\dot{S} = Price$

+- C = Price check digit

+- X = Bar code check digit

+- # = Weight

+An example where the first definition is UPC and the second one is EAN:

+O2NNNNC\$\$\$\$X 2NNNNC\$\$\$\$X

-Valid characters are: 0-9 N = item number \$ = Price C = Price check digit X = Bar code check digit # = Weight An example where the first definition is UPC and the second one is EAN: O2NNNNNC\$\$\$\$X 2NNNNNC\$\$\$\$X When selecting the "Programmable Text field" after editing it will be checked to see if the digits are valid.
-If the "Programmable Text" field in the bar code is valid, it will override the scale settings or bar code type in the PLU record under "RANDOM WEIGHT TYPE".
-If the selected "Programmable Text" field in the bar when believed a regression reacting the local field in the ball code is not valid, it will not use this data and will default to the normal bar code type.
-When the PLU barcode type is not = to "Use Scale Settings" the barcode type is selected via the style field as described above.
+- When selecting the "Programmable Text field" after editing it will be checked to see if the digits are valid.
+If the "Programmable Text" field in the bar code is valid, it will override the scale settings or bar code type in the PLU record under "RANDOM WEIGHT TYPE". - If the selected "Programmable Text" field in the bar code is not valid, it will not use this data and will default to the normal bar code type. - When the PLU barcode type is not = to "Use Scale Settings" the barcode type is selected via the style field as described above.
 When the PLU barcode type is = "Use Scale Setting" the barcode setting selected in the scale is used.
-TRACKING ENABLE YES to apply internal reference tracking information for a specific COOL.
-Defaults to NO. Note: although internal this tracking number can be placed on labels.